Got knowledge management challenges?

 Relevant Reading: 5 Best Practices for Multichannel Knowledge Management

-In fact, Salesforce has found that agents using Coveo technology find the answer they’re looking for 75% of the time.
+Notably, Salesforce has found that agents using Coveo AI search technology find the answer they’re looking for 75% of the time.

 And answers can extend within the enterprise, as well.
 With the help of AI, employers can provide a self-service portal, internal help desk forms, and even chatbots — reducing the need to contact the IT team.

-5 Common Knowledge Management Challenges (& Their Solutions)
+5 Enterprise Knowledge Management Challenges (& Their Solutions)

 1. Obsolete Technology

-If you’re gathering knowledge but it’s not being shared widely or efficiently, you’re missing out on a ton of potential value.
+If you’re gathering knowledge but it’s not being shared widely or efficiently, you’re missing out on value.

 There’ll be no disruption to existing knowledge sharing habits.
-Your employees (or customers) can use smart search without noticing the difference.
-Best of all, they won’t need to memorize a new host of search terms or jump words (one successful case study is Charles Schwab) since AI can deliver relevant results from any indexed content source.
+Your employees (or customers) can use smart search without noticing the difference — other than a more efficient experience.
+Best of all, they won’t need to memorize a new host of search terms or jump words since AI can deliver relevant results from any indexed content source.

-That’s because as more and more search interaction data is collected, the AI will learn which synonyms or typos can be associated with certain content.
-This aids in knowledge exchange and provides a better overall employee and customer experience.
+This is because as search interaction data is collected, AI will learn which synonyms or typos can be associated with certain content.
+This advanced machine learning aids in knowledge exchange and provides a better overall employee and customer experience with personalized, relevant results.

 And when we say relevant search results, we really mean it.
 AI has evolved content discovery beyond creating user segments to deliver a more precise and scalable knowledge management solution.
 Instead of digging through pages of results, users will receive personalized search results based on their profiles, past search history, and more.